WonderSeven/DeepAugNet/README.md

 ### Introduction
-This is the demo of DeepAugNet.
+This is the official implementation of DeepAugNet, the code shall be released once our paper been accepted.
+You could download the *demo.mp4* file in this project to see the learned policy by our method in CUB-20.

 ### Demo